mmbman/Katagiri/index.md

 These transcripts are compiled from talks in [The Dainin Katagiri Audio Archive](http://www.mnzencenter.org/katagiri_talks.php).
 For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](http://www.mnzencenter.org/katagiri/).
 You can read these transcripts while listening to the audio recordings, which are referenced in each talk.

-# Dharma Talks in Chronological Order
+# Table of Contents

-*ellipses (...) indicate a stretch of talks not yet transcribed*
+*The talks are listed in chronological order.
+Ellipses (...) indicate a stretch of talks not yet transcribed.*

 1. [Diamond Sutra: Introduction](1979-05-09-Diamond-Sutra-Introduction#0)
 1. [Fukanzazengi: Dogen's Universal Recommendation for Zazen – Lecture 1](1979-06-09-Fukanzazengi-Lecture1#0)